Best Turntables and Record Players (2026)

 If user needs DJ capability (scratching, pitch control, reverse play)

-If user wants the best possible sound regardless of price
+If user wants the best possible sound under $2,000

-→ The Rega Planar 3 (~$1,395) is the reference belt-drive turntable, and the Technics SL-1500C (~$1,199) is the reference direct-drive.
+→ The Rega Planar 3 RS Edition (~$1,799) is the What Hi-Fi?
+Awards 2025 Turntable of the Year and the reference belt-drive at this tier.
+The Technics SL-1500C (~$1,079) is the reference direct-drive alternative with built-in preamp.
 Both require high-quality amplification and speakers to realize their potential — pairing either with budget speakers negates the advantage. [src1, src4, src5]

 Default recommendation